-There is a temptation for us lawyers to judge other lawyers based mainly upon their technical legal ability.
+There is a temptation for us divorce lawyers to judge other lawyers based mainly upon their technical legal ability.
 “She’s a good lawyer” (or not) is often heard.

 What do we know?